JaysFreaky/nixos/README.md

 # NixOS Flake
-This is my flake for an immutable NixOS installation.
+This is my flake for a potentially-immutable NixOS installation.
 It was inspired by [Graham Christensen's Erase Your Darlings](https://grahamc.com/blog/erase-your-darlings/), and uses the BTRFS filesystem with optional boot rollbacks to a freshly-installed root snapshot.
-It utilizes environment.etc to persist /etc files & the [impermanence](https://github.com/nix-community/impermanence) addon for both /etc and /var/lib sub-directories.
+It utilizes environment.etc to persist certain /etc files & the [impermanence](https://github.com/nix-community/impermanence) addon for both /etc and /var/lib sub-directories.
 I've tried to craft it to be as secure as possible without being a complete inconvenience to the average user.
-I run GNOME on my laptop(s) because I feel like it is the most integrated way of fully utilizing the laptop.
+I run GNOME on my laptop(s) because I feel like it is the most integrated way of fully utilizing the system's features.
 This means declaring nearly all settings via nix or dconfs to achieve reproducability.

+I'm in the process of switching my desktop to NixOS, and will be utilizing Hyprland on it.

 ---
 ## Installation
 While you can clone this repo and build on your system, I created a guided install script which prepares the system for NixOS:

 * Scans and selects disk devices to prepare for installation
-* Create either a swap partition or swap file, based on system RAM, or no swap
+* Prompts to create either a swap file or partition, based on system RAM, or no swap at all
 * Prompts what user name is used in the flake, which is used for the password file name
 * Prompts to set the user password and then generates a hashed password file
 * Prompts to set GRUB2 password and then generates hashed password file (Systemd is used by default, but sets this for possible future use.)
-* Creates, encrypts, and formats: boot, key, swap (if selected), and root partitions
+* Creates, encrypts, and formats: boot, key, swap (if used), and root partitions
 * Prompts for cryptkey and cryptroot passwords (cryptkey is used at every boot; cryptroot is a backup in the case cryptkey gets corrupted.)
 * Backs up LUKS headers for cryptkey/root
 * Creates persist directories
 * Clones this repo into the persistant config directory
 * Select a system hostname based off what is already established in the flake
+* Generates and adds a swap.nix file to the local repo before install (if used)
 * Install NixOS

 Now for the fun part!
 To start the installation script from within the NixOS installer, run the following as root: